Shubh009-DataAnalyst/HR-Attrition-Analysis/README.md

 # HR Employee Attrition Analysis Project

+## Summary
+**Business Problem:** Identify the main drivers of employee attrition so the company can take targeted retention actions.

+**Approach & Hypotheses:** Based on common HR knowledge, I hypothesized that department, overtime, and job satisfaction would be strong indicators of attrition risk.
+I focused the analysis on these dimensions along with income and years at the company to test that hypothesis against the data.

+**Key Findings:**
+- Overall attrition rate: 36%
+- Sales department showed the highest attrition
+- Overtime and low job satisfaction were the strongest drivers
+- Attrition was more common among employees with fewer years at the company

+**Tools Used:** Excel, Power Query, SQL, Power BI

+---

 ## Project Overview
 This project focuses on analyzing employee attrition to understand the key factors that cause employees to leave an organization.
 Employee attrition directly impacts company performance, hiring costs, and workforce stability.
 The objective of this project is to use data analysis and visualization techniques to identify attrition patterns and provide actionable insights for HR decision-making.

----

-## Business Objectives
-- Analyze overall employee attrition rate
-- Identify departments with the highest attrition
-- Study the impact of salary, job satisfaction, and overtime on attrition
-- Understand attrition trends based on experience and performance
-- Support HR teams with data-driven insights to reduce employee turnover

 ---